Decision Trees | Ignite Documentation

 Splits are done recursively and every region created from a split can be split further.
 Therefore, the whole process can be described by a binary tree, where each node is a particular region and its children are the regions derived from it by another split.

-Let each sample from a training set belong to some space S
+Let each sample from a training set belong to some space S and let p_i be a projection on a feature with index i, then a split by continuous feature with index i has the form:

-and a split by categorical feature with values from some set X
+and a split by categorical feature with values from some set X has the form:

-is a subset of X
+Here X_0 is a subset of X.

 The model works this way - the split process stops when either the algorithm has reached the configured maximal depth, or splitting of any region has not resulted in significant impurity loss.
-Prediction of a value for point s
+Prediction of a value for point s from S is a traversal of the tree down to the node that corresponds to the region containing s and getting back a value associated with this leaf.

 Model

-.
+The Model in a decision tree classification is represented by the class DecisionTreeModel.
 We can make a prediction for a given vector of features in the following way:

 DecisionTreeModel mdl = ...;